 EMSYH receives Regional Delivery Grant (RDG) for the TSC to carry out the TSC commissions.
-Delivery against TSC commissions is currently shared between the regional TSC team and Local Hubs, with 50% of the regions funding passported into the system.
+Delivery against TSC commissions is currently shared between the regional TSC team and Sub Regions, with 50% of the regions funding passported into the system.

 The RDG is separate to individual teaching school core grant.